-The Street Outreach Program enables organizations around the country to help young people get off the streets.
+The Street Outreach Program enables organizations around the country to help young people out of homelessness and into safe shelter.
 To that end, the program promotes efforts by its grantees to build relationships between street outreach workers and runaway, homeless, and street youth.
-Grantees also provide support services that aim to move youth into stable housing and prepare them for independence.
-The program’s ultimate goal is to prevent the sexual abuse or exploitation of young people living on the streets or in unstable housing.

 Street outreach programs provide services directly or by collaborating with other agencies.
-In particular, street outreach programs work closely with other organizations that work to protect and treat young people who have been or are at risk of sexual abuse or exploitation.
-Street outreach services include the following:
+Street outreach programs work closely with other organizations to protect and treat young people who have been or are at risk of sexual abuse or exploitation.
+Street outreach services include:

-FYSB requires grantees to incorporate elements of the Positive Youth Development (PYD) approach into their programs.
-PYD suggests that the best way to prevent risky behavior is to help young people achieve their full potential.
+FYSB requires grantees to incorporate a positive youth development (PYD) framework and a trauma-informed care (TIC) approach into their programs.
+PYD suggest that the best way to prevent risk and trauma is to help young people achieve their full potential.
 Youth development strategies focus on giving young people the chance to exercise leadership, build skills, and become involved in their communities.

-FYSB solicits applications for the Street Outreach Program by posting an annual funding opportunity announcement on the Grants.gov website.
-Applications are competitively reviewed by peer panels and successful applicants receive three-year grants.
+FYSB solicits applications for the Street Outreach Program by posting funding announcements on Grants.gov and on the funding page for the National Clearinghouse on Homeless Youth and Families.
+Applications are competitively reviewed and successful applicants receive three-year grants.